briefercloud/briefer/docs/DEPLOYMENT_GCP.md

-# Briefer on GCP: A Complete Technical Guide
+# Recommendations for deploying Briefer on GCP

-This document describes how to set up Briefer on a Google Cloud Platform (GCP) instance using Compute Engine, Docker, and optionally, Nginx as a reverse proxy for public access.
+This document describes how to set up Briefer on a Google Cloud Platform (GCP) instance using Compute Engine, Docker, and, optionally, Nginx as a reverse proxy for public access.

+Note that these are recommendations from October 2024 and may be subject to change due to updates in GCP.
+If you encounter any issues, please feel free to update this document.

 ## Table of Contents